johndatserakis/find-the-state-ui/README.md

 # Find The State

-Find all the States in the USA on a map.
+Find all the States in the contiguous USA on a map.
 Simple enough.

+# Notes

+I used a few new libraries during the building of this project.
+I took some notes on things I needed to reference a bunch of times.

 ## [Recoil](https://recoiljs.org/docs/introduction/installation)